eddmann/eddmann.github.io/_posts/2019/2019-05-03-building-a-flag-guessing-game-using-react-hooks.md

 ---
 layout: post
-title: "Building a Flag Guessing Game using React Hooks"
+title: 'Building a Flag Guessing Game using React Hooks'
-meta: "Showcases how you can use Create React App, Styled Components and React Hooks to build a Flag Guessing Game"
+meta: 'Showcases how you can use Create React App, Styled Components and React Hooks to build a Flag Guessing Game'
 ---

 Since [React Hooks](https://reactjs.org/docs/hooks-intro.html) were announced last autumn I've been looking at ways to experiment with them in a couple of small side-projects.
 In this post we will create a simple flag guessing game (called [Fun with Flags](https://eddmann.com/fun-with-flags/)) leveraging [Create React App](https://facebook.github.io/create-react-app/), [Styled Components](https://www.styled-components.com/) and React Hooks.
 Along the way we will highlight use-cases for several different hooks such as State, Effect and Memoization.
 Finally, we will automate the process of publishing the compiled game to [GitHub Pages](https://pages.github.com/).

 <!--more-->

 ![Sheldon Cooper Presents: Fun with Flags](/uploads/building-a-flag-guessing-game-using-react-hooks/sheldon.jpg)

-### Setup
+## Setup

 The first step we need to take is to initialise the project, including the required `styled-components` dependency.